New Brunswick

 Morning:

 A group transfer by motorcoach to Moncton Airport will set off after breakfast.
 Approximate arrival at Charlottetown Airport is 10:00 a.m.
 This concludes our program.
 If you are returning home, safe travels.
 If you are staying on independently, have a wonderful time.
 If you are transferring to another Road Scholar program, detailed instructions are included in your Information Packet for that program.
 We hope you enjoy Road Scholar learning adventures and look forward to having you on rewarding programs in the future.
-Don’t forget to join our Facebook page and follow us on Instagram.
+Don’t forget to like our Facebook page and follow us on Instagram.
 Best wishes for all your journeys!

 Please select a day to update the map